 Youngstown State University is top-ranked for its Engineering Programs, as well as one of the top Regional Universities in the Midwest, by US News & World Report.
 YSU is an urban research university, dedicated to excellence and innovation.
-While the Criminal Justice program is an outstanding example of the student-focused studies, the entire university focuses on intellectual inquiry, with the natural progression toward exploration and discovery in academia and in all lifelong pursuits.
+While the Criminal Justice program is an outstanding example of student-focused studies, the entire university focuses on intellectual inquiry, with the natural progression toward exploration and discovery in academia and in all lifelong pursuits.
 The school colors are cardinal red and white, with the mascot Pete the Penguin.
 The motto is “Animus Liberatus,” translated “The Mind Freed.

 Degree: BS in Applied Science – Criminal Justice concentration

 Will I Make More Money With a Bachelor’s in Criminal Justice?